Call of the Wild Camps

 Call of the Wild Campers take plenty of breaks on hikes and nature walks.
 Tucked away by the creek trail are rocks like natural seats to relax, journal, read, have story time, and listen.

-Berkeley Saturday Camp Locations
+Berkeley Saturday Camps

 Tilden Regional Park, Berkeley